kevin-leptons/debian.amd64.vm/readme.md

 # installation

 ## download virtual machine hdd
-because hdd is large file, it is imposible to put it into git directory. i use google drive, but we can not get direct link to download. so you must download virtual machine hdd by hand. link to download page here [debian.amd64.vdi.tar.gz](https://drive.google.com/open?id=0B6Eqm2oY7b1vZDdYNmRkbmJhMmM)
+because hdd is large file, it is imposible to put into git directory. i use google drive, but we can not get direct link to download. so you must download virtual machine hdd by hand. link to download page here [debian.amd64.vdi.tar.gz](https://drive.google.com/open?id=0B6Eqm2oY7b1vZDdYNmRkbmJhMmM)